Transit centres and the NLIS

 Reporting to the NLIS database

-To report to the NLIS database the facility must register for a 'transit centre' NLIS account.
-To register for a 'transit centre' account visit the NLIS website.
-If you require further assistance contact the NLIS helpdesk on 1800 654 743.
+To report to the NLIS database, the facility must register for a 'transit centre' NLIS account.
+To register for a 'transit centre' account, visit the NLIS website.
+If you require further assistance, contact the NLIS helpdesk on 1800 654 743.

-MLA tech tips (PDF, 4.5MB) are available on the NLIS database to assist with the NLIS reporting requirements..
+MLA tech tips (PDF, 4.5MB) are available on the NLIS database to assist with the NLIS reporting requirements.

-Reporting on cattle, sheep and goat movement
+Reporting on livestock movement

-The following information must be reported when completing a 'mob based movement':
+The following information must be reported when completing a 'mob-based movement':

 • date of arrival